arshian11/Transformer_OCR/README.md

-The implementation of the Transformer model in this project is based on the techniques described in [this Medium article](https://medium.com/@khanarsh0124/gsoc-2024-with-humanai-text-recognition-with-transformer-models-de86522cdc17) by Arsh Khan (2024).
+The implementation of the Transformer model in this project is based on the techniques described in [this Medium article](https://medium.com/@khanarsh0124/gsoc-2024-with-humanai-text-recognition-with-transformer-models-de86522cdc17) by Arsh Khan for GSoC 2024 with HumanAI (2024).

 # Problem Statement
 To build a model based on convolutional-recurrent, transformer, or self-supervised architectures for optically recognizing the text of each data source.
 THe model should be able to detect the main text in each page, while disregarding other embellishments.
 Pick the most appropriate approach and discuss the strategy.